 We provide 100% Survey, with 0 volume averaging.

-ISO Pacific offers the most advanced, robust, and highly efficient soil-sorting technology available.
+ISO-Pacific offers the most sensitive, reliable, and efficient soil-sorting technology available.
 ISO’s patented S3 design and operational characteristics offer our customers the following benefits, none of which are found in total in any other system or company:

 - Maximum mechanical reliability